s-brenner/atlas-winds/docs/terms.md

 ## Fees and Renewals

 Atlas Winds requires an autorenewing subscription available for sale within the app.
-ALL PURCHASES ARE FINAL AND NO REFUND WILL BE GIVEN.
+Pricing is subject to change without notice.
+ALL PURCHASES ARE FINAL AND NO REFUND WILL BE GIVEN BY ME.
+Contact Apple directly with refund requests.

 ## User Conduct